itaital/Twitter-Bot-Detector/README.md

 * Complete project (There are explanations inside the folder). all the project files are in the 'TwitterBotDetector' folder

-* to run the Notbook or the Complete project some liaberys are needed:
+* I put my environment in the root 'environment.yml' you can use it to have the same version like me.